brab0/appt/README.md

         throw new Error(err);
     });
 ```
+**Whats going on:**
+- we called our config.js file;
+- import an `api` instance of appt and ran it passing our config;
+- with the config passed, internally, api Appt instance boots the modules needed to attend our custom configs and, finnaly, returns a server instance;

 ### Core
 Working with a MongoDB(mongoose) + ExpressJs stack, I like to divide my API's structure between `routes`, `controllers`, `models` and `schemes`.
 Feel free to try something else, but remember to configure the `paths` as you designed and don't forget to `register` everything.

-**Spoiler Alert**: You will notice it ahead, but `register` method is the way(pattern) to make, such developer and Appt,  clear about what is what.
+**Spoiler Alert**: You will notice it ahead, but `register` method is the way(pattern) to make, both developer and Appt,  clear about what is what.
 Dizzy?
 No problem.
 Let move on!

 #### ./routes/auth.js